-There is simply nothing quite like the combination of buffalo wings and sports.
+There is simply nothing quite like the combination of buffalo wings (or Buffalo Chicken Dips) and sports.
 And with the current popularity of Buffalo Cauliflower Wings … this recipe will be the trendy hit of your game day spread, for sure!

 Plus, your vegetarian friends won’t feel like they’re left on the sidelines (yeah – bad sports pun intended) while everybody else chows down on chicken wings.
 Just warn veggie lovers ahead of time that they might have to fight off the carnivores if they hope to keep this cauliflower all to themselves!